rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

 Having added the resource entries, we can now add the valid parent reference IDs using the `setValidParentForEquippableGroup`.
-For example if we want to add a valid reference for the left gem, we need to pass thee value of equippable reference ID of the left gem, parent smart contract address (in our case this is `SimpleExternalEquip` of `Kanaria` smart contract) and ID of the slot which was defined in `Base` (this is ID number 9 in the `Base` for the left gem).
+For example if we want to add a valid reference for the left gem, we need to pass the value of equippable reference ID of the left gem, parent smart contract address (in our case this is `SimpleExternalEquip` of `Kanaria` smart contract) and ID of the slot which was defined in `Base` (this is ID number 9 in the `Base` for the left gem).